FUB-HCC/hcds-winter-2020/assignments/A4_Transparency/chki/blog.md

 ### Intrinsic interpretability
-Intrinsic interpretability refers to models that are interpretable by themselves.
+* Intrinsic interpretability refers to models that are interpretable by themselves.
 It can be achieved, for example, through the imposition of constraints on the model.

+Gradient Boosting with decision trees was used.
+Simple decision trees are easy to interpret.
+An ensemble of simple decision trees is more complex and harder to interpret.
+Depending on the complexity the model migth still be instrinsically interpretable.
+However, the models use over one hundred trees and there are no visualizations (even for just a single example) available.
+Both these things make the model hard to interpret intrinsically.

 ### Algorithmic transparency
 * Transparency applies at the level of the learning algorithm itself.
- * Example: Understand the error metrics in linear regression
+This includes whether the used (error) metrics are understandable.

+Once you know that scikit learn is used, you can look up important information from the documentation.
+The chosen parameters for the model are provided via the API (model_info).
+For example, often 'deviance' is chosen as the loss function to be optimized.
+The documentation tells us 'deviance' refers to deviance (= logistic regression) for classification with probabilistic outputs.
+To measure the quality of a split many models used 'friedman_mse'.
+On the [scikit learn website](https://scikit-learn.org/stable/modules/ensemble.html#gradient-boosting) a lot of information and further references about Gradient Boosting Classifier can be found.
+Whether the metrics and the algorithm are well understood and relativley easy to understand is hard to judge.
+After getting an initial overview, the metrics to choose from (split criterion and loss function) seem relativley simple.

 ### Conclusion
 _From a human-centered perspective - what do you think about your model and ORES in general?_

+- Which variant of the model is used?
+For example, Gradient Boosting is usually used with decision trees but theoretically, it can be used with other weak learners as well.
+- Description of features missing